ccooksey/bsi/README.txt

 and copying the build folder to the website.
 Rename the build folder to "bsi".

+To run locally a .env.development file is required in each of the three components (ou_oauth2, bsi_server and bsi).
-To run on a website requires creation of a .env.production file in each of the three components (ou_oauth2, bsi_server and bsi), with real URLs and real certificate paths.
-It can be run over HTTP without certificates if you wish (which is how the development build is configured).
+To run on a website a simlar .env.production file is required, with real URLs and real certificate paths.
+There is an example .env file which can be duplicated and adapted for the development and production files.
+It can be run over HTTP without certificates if you wish.